AartvB/ChickenBotOnceADay/README.md

 3. Run the setup_database function
 4. Give the bot account mod access in the r/countwithchickenlady subreddit

-If you have done this, you should be able to run this bot by running the 'total_update.py' file, the 'flair_deleted_post_update.py' file and the 'update_leaderboards.py' file.

 ## Usage
+After you finished the setup (see above), you should be able to run this bot by running the ```total_update.py``` file, the ```flair_deleted_post_update.py``` file and the ```update_leaderboards.py``` file.

 When the bot has been shut down for a while, before turning the bot on again, you should first run the fill_database_after_failure function.

-If someone complains about their user streak (usually via mod mail), you can run the check_player_streak function.
+If someone complains about their user streak (usually via mod mail), you can run the ```check_player_streak``` function.
 It shows all posts of a user, and their streaks at the time of making the posts.
 This is very helpful with finding out why someones streak shows unexpected behavior.
-Usually the problem can be solved by deleting a post from the streak database, using the delete_post function.
+Usually the problem can be solved by deleting a post from the streak database, using the ```delete_post``` function.

 People who started their streak on r/CountOnceADay, but transferred to this subreddit, are allowed to carry over their streak.
-If someone requests this, use the add_COAD_streak function.
+If someone requests this, use the ```add_COAD_streak``` function.

 ## Functionalities
 The bot does the following things:
 - Check if the post is titled correctly.
 It should be a whole number, exactly 1 higher than the post before it.
 If it is not titled correctly, it is automatically removed.
 - Check if the user does not post more than once per calendar day.
 It removes any latest post of a user if in the last 2 days, 3 or more posts have been on the same calendar day.
 We decided to not make it stricter (for example, max.
 8 posts in the last 7 calendar days), since that could be confusing to most people.
 As long as there exists a timezone for which this is not the case, it is okay.
-- The posts is not deleted if it is manually approved by a moderator, or if it has been added to the database manually.
+- The posts is not deleted if it is manually approved by a moderator, or if it has been added to the database manually or automatically.
 - Update the user streaks.
 The streak of a user is the number of days the user has posted exactly 1 times per calendar day, until today.
 If someone hasn't posted for a full day, their post is reset to 0.
 The bot checks the streak for every possible timezone, and pick the longest streak.
 The streak is shown as user flair.
 - Update the post that tells user what the correct next number is.
 - Update the leaderboards on the wiki, that show interesting statistics of users and posts.